Home / Life Insurance / Articles / Accelerated Death Benefit (ADB Rider) in Life Insurance

 This rider is also known as ‘Terminal Illness Benefit’.

-Taking accelerated death benefits will reduce the amount of money received by beneficiaries.
+Taking accelerated death benefits will reduce the amount beneficiaries receive.

 Accelerated death benefits are usually not considered taxable income.